-by Texas Homesteader
+by Texas Homesteader ~

-I’d never even heard of pear cake, and I wasn’t sure I was even tempted by the thought.
-But a couple of days later I met up with her and she said she’d made the cake and asked if we wanted to try it.
-Hummm… Pear cake??
-Sure, I guess…
+But a couple of days later I met up with her and she mentioned that she’d made the pear cake.
+Then she asked if we wanted to try it.

-WOW – it was amazing, all cinnamon & spice fall-tasting deliciousness with soft chunks of pear.
-And RancherMan went crazy over it.
-So of course I wanted to make it for him.
-Thankfully she shared her recipe with me (thanks Sue!)
+WOW – it was amazing!
+All cinnamon & spice fall-tasting deliciousness with soft chunks of pear.
+And RancherMan went crazy over it too.

-Plus since it was plenty moist with all that fruit included I substituted the oil in her recipe with applesauce.
-I also reduced the amount of nuts and also added a bit of vanilla.
+Plus since the pear cake would be plenty moist with all that fruit included I substituted all of the oil in her recipe with Homemade Applesauce.

 So I’ll share the recipe as I amended it.
 RancherMan says it’s delicious and it’s a KEEPER!

-Baking The Pear Cake
+Baking A Chunky Pear Cake

 Then I sprinkled a little powdered sugar on top just to make it prettiful and served up a warm slice to RancherMan.
 His verdict?
 DELICIOUS!

-Since my friend told me these cakes freeze beautifully I’ll also make one for the freezer.
+Since these cakes freeze beautifully I often make one for the freezer too.
 That way I’ll have a homemade cake ready for unexpected company.
+What a delicious way to use up those fresh pears of the season!

 Fresh Pear Cake